jkroepke/blog/content/posts/hijack-dns-domains-inside-kubernetes.md

 Effective strategies include:

+* **Securing External Connections with HTTPS:** Of course, consistently employing HTTPS for external connections secures the data payload.
+This practice encrypts communication and validates server identity, thereby mitigating man-in-the-middle attack consequences even when traffic redirection occurs.

 * **Prohibiting Namespace Names Matching Top-Level Domains:**
-  Implement admission controllers, such as OPA or Kyverno, to reject namespace names that parallel top-level domains like `com`, `org`, `io`, and similar designations.
+  Implement admission controllers, such as OPA or [Kyverno](https://kyverno.io/), to reject namespace names that parallel top-level domains like `com`, `org`, `io`, and similar designations.

 * **Mandating Fully Qualified Domain Names in Applications:** Always append a trailing dot to domain names within applications.
-For instance, employ `example.com`.
+For instance, employ `example.com.`.
 This explicit addition signals to the resolver that the name stands complete, preventing any further appending of search path elements.

 * **Limiting Namespace Creation Permissions:** Grant permissions for namespace creation sparingly, restricting this capability to trusted users and automated systems.
 Many deployments do not necessitate this privilege outside of platform automation processes.